 Because the treatment is experimental, unexpected side effects may also occur in clinical trial participants.
 However, measures are taken even before the start of the trial to prevent and remedy identified potential risks.
 Clinical trials are also closely monitored to detect and prevent these side effects as soon as possible.
-Each participant/participant is subject to specific medical follow-up.
+Each participant is subject to specific medical follow-up.

 According to the law of May 7, 2004 on experiments on the human person, the organizer (also called sponsor) of a clinical trial is obliged to take out "no fault" insurance.
 Any damage that the participants/participants suffer (directly or indirectly) as a result of the clinical trial is always compensated through this insurance, even if the liable doctor was not at fault.

-As a participant/participant, you have the right:
+As a participant/participant, you have the right to:

-to participate voluntarily, without coercion or consequences if you do not participate;
+- To participate voluntarily, without coercion or consequences if you do not participate;

-to leave the trial at any time;
+- To leave the trial at any time;

-to clear and understandable answers to your questions;
+- on clear and understandable answers to your questions;

-to insurance paid for by the sponsor of the trial.
+- on insurance paid for by the sponsor of the trial.

 As a participant/participant, you commit yourself:

-to provide truthful and complete information about your health condition and medical history and any treatments you received;
+- To provide truthful and complete information about your health condition and medical history and any treatments you received;

 The medical team at the research center plays an important role in supporting, following up and informing the participant.
 This role does not stop when the trial is over.

-The physician-investigator must explain all aspects of the trial in as comprehensible and complete a manner as possible.
+The physician-investigator should explain all aspects of the trial in as understandable and complete a manner as possible.
 This allows you as a potential participant to decide to participate with all the information available.
 This is recorded in a document that you as a trial participant must sign.
 This informed consent describes in a comprehensible way how the trial will proceed and what route you will take as a participant.
 This document also describes your rights and obligations as a participant.